 -

-Jubilate Ladies Choir, Harrow, Middlesex.
+- Jubilate Ladies Choir, Harrow, London.
 Jubilate

 Ladies Choir is a fun and friendly ladies' choir of about 40